 Introducing Income Portfolios from BlackRock

-Betterment has selected an income portfolio strategy from BlackRock to offer investors a personalized opportunity to generate cash income, while seeking to preserve capital.
+Betterment for Advisors has selected an income portfolio strategy from BlackRock to help advisors offer their clients the opportunity to generate cash income while preserving capital.

-Nearly a decade of historically low interest rates has forced investors to take extraordinary measures to reach their investing goals.
-Meanwhile, one of the longest stock market rallies in history has left other investors fearing that we’re near a market top and too nervous to invest at all.
+Nearly a decade of historically low interest rates has forced advisors to take extraordinary measures to help clients reach their investing goals.
+Meanwhile, one of the longest stock market rallies in history leaves some investors fearing that we’re near a market top, making them too nervous to invest at all.

-The income portfolio strategy is a diversified 100% bond basket that seeks to provide a steady stream of cash income while minimizing potential loss of capital or stock market volatility.
-Customers can choose from four levels of risk, each with different targeted levels of income yield.
-The tradeoff for higher expected income is greater risk.
+If you’re familiar with BlackRock’s income ETFs, you know that the income portfolio strategy is a diversified 100% bond basket that seeks to provide a steady stream of cash income while minimizing potential loss of capital or stock market volatility.
+In our portfolio strategy arrangement with BlackRock, we offer four risk levels to choose from, each with different expected levels of income yield.

 Generating Retirement Income